Bake Play Smile

 Date cookies on baking tray drizzled with melted chocolate.

-If you love baking with dates as much as I do, here are some more of my favourite recipes that use dates:
+If you love baking with dates with their natural sweetness as much as I do, here are some more of my favourite recipes:

 • A half eaten sticky date pudding with ice cream and caramel sauce.